1. Determine source of the mold

 6. Cleaning Black Mold

-Vacuum surfaces with a vacuum cleaner that has a High Efficiency Particulate Air (HEPA) filter or is externally exhausted.
+Vacuum surfaces using a special High Efficiency Particulate Air (HEPA) filter vacuum cleaner.
 Mold can normally be cleaned off of wood and other solid non-porous products using detergent or specialized products as well as wiping, wire brushing and, in some cases, soda blasting or dry ice blasting.
-If the staining does not come of wood, sand and vacuum the surface of the wood with a vacuum/sander combination.
-It is important to vacuum at the same time to prevent mold spores from being dispersed into the air.
+For tough stains on wood use a vacuum/sander set-up that will suck up mold spores preventing them from spreading in the air.
 For washable surfaces scrub with an unscented detergent solution; then sponge with a clean, wet rag and dry quickly.
 Using an unscented detergent will make it easier for you to detect residual moldy odors.
-Bleach is NOT recommended with the presence of organic materials, the pH (acidity/alkalinity) of the water, the surface material and contact time affect the effectiveness of bleach for disinfection.
-Since these factors are not generally controlled, bleach cannot be relied upon for disinfection.
-The most compelling reason for advising against bleach is that fumes are unhealthy.
+Don’t use bleach because the pH levels can be affected by surface materials reducing effectiveness.

 Concrete surfaces should be cleaned with a HEPA or externally exhausted vacuum cleaner.
 Clean up surfaces with detergent and water.
 If the surfaces are still visibly moldy, use TSP (trisodium phosphate).
 Dissolve one cup of TSP in two gallons of warm water.
 Stir for two minutes then saturate the moldy concrete surface with the TSP solution using a sponge or rag.
 Keep the surface wetted for at least 15 minutes.
 Rinse the concrete surface twice with clean water.
 Dry thoroughly, as quickly as possible.